 - Even though you will be inside the theater with us, at the end of the show you must still take part in the Check-Out process outside of the theater

 Are there are any discounts available for Broadway Workshop Summer programs?

 We do offer a Sibling Discount of $50 for each sibling registered for the same program.
 This discount is automatically applied when you register two or more students in the same order.

 Does Broadway Workshop provide housing or hotel accommodations for students during their Summer programs?

 We are unable to provide housing for students who are visiting New York City for a Broadway Workshop program.
-We do have a partnership with 42nd Street Tours that has allowed us to lock in hotel rates for a nearby Hilton Garden Inn during each Summer program.
+We do have a partnership with 42nd Street Tours that has allowed us to secure hotel rates for a nearby Hilton Garden Inn during each summer program.
 In order to book a hotel through our partners click the link at the bottom of the specific program information page on BroadwayWorkshop.com.
-Though this partnership allows us to lock in the rates, we cannot guarantee that this is the most affordable option for you and your family.
+Though this partnership allows us to secure these rates, we cannot guarantee that this is the most affordable option for you and your family.
 We suggest doing your own research to ensure that you find a hotel and rates that work best for you.